raul23/nlp/README.rst

   (`55 languages supported by langdetect <https://pypi.org/project/langdetect/>`_).
 - The `fourth method <#method-4-identify-text-language-with-cld-2>`_ uses
   `Compact Langauge Detect 2 (CLD-2) <https://github.com/aboSamoor/pycld2>`_ to determine the text language.
-It is quicker to process than all the other methods.
-Like the second and third methods, it is able to identify a text language which it returns as a language full name and as a language code in *ISO 639-1* (`100 languages supported by CLD-2 <https://arxiv.org/pdf/1801.07779.pdf>`_).
+It is quicker to process than all the other methods: it is almost instantaneous.
+Like the second and third methods, it is able to identify a text language which it returns as a language full name and as a language code in *ISO 639-1* (`100 languages supported by
+  CLD-2 <https://arxiv.org/pdf/1801.07779.pdf>`_).

 `:star:`